cran/corncob/README.md

 ## Use

-The vignette demonstrates example usage of all main functions.
-Please [file an issue](https://github.com/bryandmartin/corncob/issues) if you have a request for a tutorial that is not currently included.
+The vignettes demonstrate example usage of all main functions (they go over the same analysis, one with `phyloseq` objects and one without `phyloseq` objects).
+Please [file an issue](https://github.com/statdivlab/corncob/issues) if you have a request for a tutorial that is not currently included.
 You can see the vignette by using the following code:

 ``` r